How to protect 18 Summit CU accounts — manage beneficiaries in-branch, fund a trust in-branch, and file death claims

 View details →Summit CU operates in select states, so estate planning procedures may vary by location.
 Confirm availability in your state before initiating trust funding or account changes.

-Yes, Summit facilitates trust account arrangements for deposit products.
-Bring your trust agreement or Certificate of Trust, government-issued ID for all trustees, and the trust EIN or grantor SSN to any branch.
-Trust accounts qualify for NCUA insurance up to $250,000 per qualifying beneficiary.
-Note that Summit does not provide legal advice on which account arrangement meets your specific requirements.
+Summit facilitates trust account arrangements for revocable and irrevocable trusts.
+To open or retitle an account in trust, visit a branch with the full trust agreement or Certificate of Trust, government-issued ID for all trustees, and the trust EIN (or grantor SSN for revocable trusts).
+Trust accounts receive separate NCUA coverage up to $250,000 per qualifying beneficiary, which can substantially increase coverage for accounts with multiple beneficiaries.
+Summit does not provide legal advice on trust structuring.
+Contact 608-243-5000 for details.

-The Certificate Plus is a flexible certificate that allows you to make additional deposits during the term, unlike a standard Certificate where the deposit is fixed.
+The Certificate Plus is a flexible certificate that allows additional deposits during the term, unlike a standard Certificate where the balance is fixed at opening.
 Both types earn competitive rates with dividends compounded and credited monthly.
 Standard Certificates require a $500 minimum and offer terms from 3 months to 5 years.
-Certificates can be started as IRAs or transferred to IRAs later, penalty-free.
+Certificates can be started as or transferred to IRA Certificates later, penalty-free.

 Summit Credit Union, P.O.
 Box 8046, Madison, WI 53708-8046